joehomeexerciseeBay/homeexercise/README.md

  Once cloned or unzipped, build project using the gradle wrapper command from /homeexercise folder.
 You will see a file "gradlew" at this folder location.

- If using git bash or mac terminal or linux terminal then use command: ./gradlew build
+ If using git bash or mac terminal or linux terminal use command: ./gradlew build

- If using windows cmd prompt then use: gradlew build
+ If using windows cmd prompt use: gradlew build

  This will download the dependencies from maven central.
 Make sure firewall is not blocking access to internet.

  After the project is built, use below gradle command to run the springboot application at port 8080:

- If using git bash or mac terminal or linux terminal then use command: ./gradlew bootRun
+ If using git bash or mac terminal or linux terminal use command: ./gradlew bootRun

- If using windows cmd prompt then use: gradlew bootRun
+ If using windows cmd prompt use: gradlew bootRun

  Once succesfully started type the url in a browser: